intel/kvm-multios/documentation/README.md

 All successfully hibernated guest VM will be in "Shut off" state as shown by "virsh list" command.
 Such guests will automatically resume from hibernated state when restarted using launch_multios.sh as per [VM Launch](#vm-launch)

 ## VM Cloning
-KVM MultiOS Portfolio release provides an ease of use script (./guest_setup/ubuntu/clone_guest.sh) to clone Ubuntu/Ubuntu-RT/Windows guest from an existing domain or XML file.
-The original guest image to be cloned must be available before using the script as per the installation procedure in [Ubuntu](ubuntu_vm.md#automated-ubuntuubuntu-rt-vm-installation) and [Windows](windows_vm.md#automated-windows-vm-installation).
-In addition to the feature provided by [virt-clone](http://man.docs.sk/1/virt-clone.html), the script supports assignment of iGPU SRIOV VF used for cloned guest domain if iGPU VF is assigned in the source domain or XML file via auto or manual assignment.
+KVM MultiOS Portfolio release provides an easy-to-use script (./guest_setup/ubuntu/clone_guest.sh) to clone Ubuntu/Ubuntu-RT/Windows guests from an existing domain or XML file.
+The original guest image to be cloned must be available before using the script, as per the installation procedures in [Ubuntu](ubuntu_vm.md#automated-ubuntuubuntu-rt-vm-installation) and [Windows](windows_vm.md#automated-windows-vm-installation).
+In addition to the features provided by [virt-clone](http://man.docs.sk/1/virt-clone.html), the script supports assignment of iGPU SR-IOV VFs for cloned guest domains if an iGPU VF is assigned in the source domain or XML file via automatic or manual assignment.

+By default, the script removes USB and PCI passthrough device configurations from the cloned domain to prevent conflicts when explicitly attaching devices via launch script options. iGPU SRIOV VF devices (bus=0x00, slot=0x02, functions 0x1-0x7) are preserved.
+Use the --preserve_passthrough option to retain all device passthrough configurations from the source.

+The script also provides a system state summary feature (--sys_state) that displays comprehensive information about all defined domains, XML configurations, disk images, and iGPU VF assignments, including detection of missing disk images and VF assignment conflicts.

         Usage:
         $ ./guest_setup/ubuntu/clone_guest.sh --help
         clone_guest.sh [-h] [-s source_domain] [-x source_xml] [-n new_domain] [-p platform]
-        [--igpu_vf_auto start_vf_num] [--igpu_vf vf_num] [--igpu_vf_force vf_num] [--forceclean] [--forceclean_domain] [--preserve_data]
+        [--igpu_vf_auto start_vf_num] [--igpu_vf vf_num] [--igpu_vf_force vf_num]
+        [--forceclean] [--forceclean_domain] [--preserve_data] [--preserve_passthrough] [--sys_state]

         Options:
                 -h                           Show this help message
-                -s source_domain             Source domain name to clone from, mutually exclusive with -x option -x source_xml                Source XML to clone from, mutually exclusive with -o option -n new_domain                New domain name
+                -s source_domain             Source domain name to clone from, mutually exclusive with -x option
+                -x source_xml                Source XML to clone from, mutually exclusive with -s option
+                -n new_domain                New domain name
                 -p platform                  Specific platform to setup for, eg. "-p client " Accepted values:
+                                             client
                                              server
-                                             client
-                --igpu_vf_auto start_vf_num  Auto search for available vf, starting from start_vf_num to maximum available vf --igpu_vf vf_num             Use vf_num for igpu sriov in the new domain only if vf_num has not been used in existing domains
+                --igpu_vf_auto start_vf_num  Auto search for available VF, starting from start_vf_num to maximum available VF
-                --igpu_vf_force vf_num       Use vf_num for igpu sriov in the new domain, not considering if the vf_num has been used in existing domains
+                --igpu_vf vf_num             Use vf_num for iGPU SRIOV in the new domain only if vf_num has not been used in existing domains --igpu_vf_force vf_num       Use vf_num for iGPU SRIOV in the new domain, not considering if the vf_num has been used in existing domains
-                --forceclean                 Delete both new domain and image if already exists.
-Default not enabled, mutually exclusive with --preserve
+                --forceclean                 Delete both new domain and image data if they already exist.
+Default not enabled, mutually exclusive
+                                             with --preserve_data
-                --forceclean_domain          Delete only new domain if already exists.
-Default not enabled --preserve_data              Preserve new domain image if already exists, create new one if not exist.
+                --forceclean_domain          Delete only new domain if it already exists.
                                              Default not enabled
+                --preserve_data              Preserve new domain image data if it already exists, create new one if it does not exist.
+Default not enabled --preserve_passthrough       Preserve USB and PCI passthrough device configurations from source domain/XML in the cloned domain.
+Default not enabled.
+                                             By default, passthrough devices are removed to avoid conflicts --sys_state                  Show current system state (domains, XML files, VF usage) for the specified platform and exit without performing any cloning operations.
+Requires -p parameter.

         Usage examples:
-        # Clone a new VM named ubuntu_x/windows_x from existing ubuntu/windows domain, auto adjust the iGPU VF to the next availability
+        # Clone from existing ubuntu domain, auto search available iGPU VF starting from 4
-        ./guest_setup/ubuntu/clone_guest.sh -s ubuntu -n ubuntu_x -p client ./guest_setup/ubuntu/clone_guest.sh -s windows -n windows_x -p client
+        ./guest_setup/ubuntu/clone_guest.sh -s ubuntu -n ubuntu_2 -p client --igpu_vf_auto 4

-        # Clone a new VM named ubuntu_x/windows_x from ubuntu_sriov.xml/windows_sriov_ovmf.xml, auto adjust the iGPU VF to the next availability
+        # Clone from windows xml, using iGPU VF 4
-        ./guest_setup/ubuntu/clone_guest.sh -x ubuntu_sriov.xml -n ubuntu_x -p client
-        ./guest_setup/ubuntu/clone_guest.sh -x windows_sriov_ovmf.xml -n windows_x -p client
+        ./guest_setup/ubuntu/clone_guest.sh -x windows_sriov_ovmf.xml -n windows_2 -p client --igpu_vf 4

-        # Clone a new VM named ubuntu_x/windows_x from existing ubuntu/windows domain, specify the iGPU VF to be used in the new VM
-        ./guest_setup/ubuntu/clone_guest.sh -s ubuntu -n ubuntu_x -p client --igpu_vf <vf_num>
+        # Display system state summary for client platform
-        ./guest_setup/ubuntu/clone_guest.sh -s windows -n windows_x -p client --igpu_vf <vf_num>
+        ./guest_setup/ubuntu/clone_guest.sh --sys_state -p client

 New domain created will be automatically added to the platform launch_multios.sh and the domain xml saved in the libvirt_xml folder.
 The new domain can be launched via virsh or launch_multios.sh